Frequently asked questions on the ARC online facility

 17. I've lost my Airworthiness Review Certificate, how can I obtain a replacement?

 The owner or operator should request a replacement certificate from us by email, and we will arrange for a new certificate to be issued once payment of the replacement document fee has been received.
 The charge for this is as per a Certificate of Airworthiness.

 18. In the event of a loss of Internet connection I cannot access the system, what do I do next?

 The system is subject to usual reliable Internet access from service providers, however if a timed-out session is experienced, or connection to the Internet is completely lost see Question 7.

 You can also recommend an ARC issue or obtain the original Form 15a for a first or second extension by adding validity manually and stamping and signing the certificate in accordance with your approval and procedures.
 Don't forget to send a copy to the CAA for our records, together with the relevant fee.

-If you want to issue a Form 15b, you can download a template and forward this to the CAA with payment.
+If you want to issue a Form 15b, you can forward this to the CAA with payment.
 For a Form 15b extension, you can obtain the original certificate and manually extend it.
 Either option must be undertaken in accordance with your approval and procedures.
 Don't forget to send a copy to the CAA for our records, together with the applicable fee.

 19. What if want to contact the CAA outside of normal business hours?